Apply now to the International Economy and Business MSc Program

 Our Application Procedure

-The Faculty welcomes applications during the entire academic year of 2018/2019.
-The MSc in International Economy and Business program is launched twice a year (in September and in February).
+The Faculty welcomes applications during the entire academic year of 2019/2020.
+The MSc in International Economy and Business program is launched once a year (in September).
 Application deadline:

 Application packages should contain the following items